cloudspace/ElizaVR/README.md

 3) Install the "Salsa Text-to-Speech" plugin from the Asset Store.

-4) We have two cameras in the app - one for building Cardboard builds named "Cardboard" and one named "Gear" for the GearVR build.
-In the Unity Inspector, show the camera that matches the build output you wish to build for, and hide the other.
+4) There are two cameras in the app - one for building Cardboard builds named "Cardboard" and one named "Gear" for the GearVR build.
+In the Unity Inspector, show the camera that matches the build output you wish to build for, and deactivate the other.
+Make sure that only one camera is active at a time.

 5)  If you wish to build for Gear VR, make sure that "Virtual Reality Support" is checked under the Player Settings.
 If not, make sure that it is not checked.